 The meeting of the EEAP with current and past students of the PSP provided a positive impression of the quality of this PSP.
-All participants were enthusiastic and positive concerning their experience and knowledge received.
-Several past students are excelling in private companies in good positions, and this indicates the importance of this PSP.
+All participants were enthusiastic and positive concerning their experience and knowledge obtained.
+Several former students are excelling in private companies in good positions, which indicates the importance of this PSP.
 Several current and past students requested more practical training courses.
 Concerning the quality and number of courses, students pointed out that courses are well-structured and easy to follow.
 Similarly, all students and faculty members emphasised that the PSP is rewarding, greatly helping to their development.